 Each event triggers a list of transitions.
 We sup- pose Ttrig(e) is the transition list triggered by the event e, and Strig(e) is a depth-ordered (from innermost to outermost) set of the source states of the transitions in Ttrig(e).
 To present how the body of event methods is generated, we define functions as followings:

 Algorithm 1 describes how the generation pro- cess works with an event.
-It first finds the inner- most active states which are able to react e by or- derly looping over Strig(e).
-This is to ensure that, in case of multiple transitions activated by the event, the generated code for the transitions outgoing from innermost states will be executed.
+It first finds the inner- most active states which are able to react to e by or- derly looping over Strig(e).
+This ensures that, in case of multiple transitions activated by the event, the generated code for the transitions outgoing from innermost states will be executed.
 For each transi- tion from an innermost state, code for active states and deferred events, guard checking, and transi- tion code segments are generated by GEN CHECK, GEN GUARD(t) and GEN TRANS, respectively.
 If the identifier of e is equal to one of the deferred event list of the corresponding state (not shown in this pa- per), GEN CHECK generates code, which checks whether the event to be deferred and pushes the event to a deferred event queue managed by the runtime main thread.
 The latter also pushes the deferred events back to the main queue once one of the pending events is processed and the active state is changed.

 Algorithm 1 Code generation for transition